r-cute/xdial/docs/manual/en/perfmon_win.rst

 .. note::
-   该软件需要 .NET 4.7.2 或以上版本支持，Windows 7 以及更早的系统可能需要自行 |下载安装 .NET Framework 4.7 Runtime|
+   The software requires .NET 4.7.2 or later, for Win 7 and earlier systems, you may need to :xref:`download and install .NET Framework 4.7 Runtime <https://dotnet.microsoft.com/en-us/download/dotnet-framework/net47>`

-目前笔者对该软与 xDial 相关的菜单做了汉化，您可以在软件中看到主机的许多性能指标。您还可以在 *选项* 菜单里选择 *开机启动*、 *最小化到托盘*、*更新间隔* 等。
+From the *Optoins* menu, you can check *Run on Windows Startup* or *Minimize to Tray*, or set *Update Interval* to your preference.

-找到 CPU 负载（Load → CPU Total）对应的指标，单击右键 → 选择 *复制传感器 ID*
+Find CPU Load (CPU Total), right click on the line → select *Copy Sensor ID*

 .. image:: _static/librehardwaremonitor_copy_sensor_id.png
    :class: libre